vivzero/ThinkPad-T460-hackintosh/README.md

 ## Issues
 - System can't boot into macOS very occasionally.
   * workaround: Use verbose mode. (`-v`)
 - Bluetooth or Wi-Fi is not detected sporadically.
+(Itlwm)
-  * solution: Turn it off and on again.
-If not solved, restart your laptop.
+  * solution: Restart your laptop.
+- Wi-Fi connection is lost several times after boot.
+(Itlwm)
+  * solution: Just wait.
 - SD card reader doesn't work by default.
   * solution: [Sinetek-rtsx](https://github.com/cholonam/Sinetek-rtsx) works with `-rtsx_no_adma`, but It is disabled after wake.
 - Function keys have no function.